tristanisfeld/gulp-multi/README.md

   * Globally: `npm install --global gulp` and locally to your project `npm install --save-dev gulp`
 * `gulp-load-plugins` - https://www.npmjs.com/package/gulp-load-plugins
   * Locally: `npm install --save-dev gulp-load-plugins`

+### Some Notes on `gulp-load-plugins
 What gulp-load-plugins does is goes into your package.json file and loads all of your gulp plugins.
-**NOTE:** gulp will only load plugins that are prefaced with `gulp-`.
-This is not an issue with packages like `del` for example, as we can easily apply those in each task file that uses it.
-Explained in this tutorial.
+**NOTE:** gulp-load-plugins will only load plugins that are prefaced with `gulp-`.
+This is not an issue with packages however.
+Packages like `del` for example, we can easily apply those in each task file that uses it.

+You access the plugins in your task file with `plugins.pluginName`, accessing the plugins via dot notation.
+It also lists all the gulp plugins without having to preface the plugin names with gulp.
+So, when writing your tasks and piping, you only need to call `plugins.rename` instead of `plugins.gulp-rename`.
+It also then turns all of the gulp plugins with multiple `-`'s in the names to camelCase.
+For example, instead of  `plugins.long-task-name`, you would write `plugins.longTaskName`.

 --------------------------------------------------------------------------